Cheque: United States

 In the US, the terminology for a cheque historically varied with the type of financial institution on which it is drawn.
 In the case of a savings and loan association it was a negotiable order of withdrawal (compare Negotiable Order of Withdrawal account); if a credit union it was a share draft.
 "Checks" were associated with chartered commercial banks.
 However, common usage has increasingly conformed to more recent versions of Article 3, where check means any or all of these negotiable instruments.
-Certain types of cheques drawn on a government agency, especially payroll cheques, may be called a payroll warrant.
+Certain types of cheques drawn on government agencies, especially payroll cheques, may be called warrants.

 At the bottom of each cheque there is the routing/account number in MICR format.
 The ABA routing transit number is a nine-digit number in which the first four digits identifies the US Federal Reserve Bank's cheque-processing centre.
 This is followed by digits 5 through 8, identifying the specific bank served by that cheque-processing centre.
 Digit 9 is a verification check digit, computed using a complex algorithm of the previous eight digits.